Omnichannel Retail Guide Chapter 1

-Meanwhile, omnichannel retail provides businesses a wholly centralized data management towards a synchronization of existing channels, no matter if they employ a separate inventory allocation or a shared inventory strategy.
+Meanwhile, omnichannel commerce provides businesses a wholly centralized data management towards a synchronization of existing channels, no matter if they employ a separate inventory allocation or a shared inventory strategy.

 Therefore, omnichannel retailing brings shoppers a seamless shopping experience when blurring all boundaries among channels.